-A general description of some of the engine room's components is reviewed here, for your information and awareness.
-Your Yachts dealer can also provide you with specific information on any system or component in your boat.

-For maintenance of any system in the engine room, please refer to Chapter 7 in this manual, the owners manuals provided by the component manufacturers, or your authorized Tiara Yachts dealer.
+A general informative description of some of the engine room components is covered in this chapter.
+Your Tiara Yachts dealer can also provide you with specific information on any system or component in your boat.
+For maintenance of any system in the engine room, please refer to Chapter 7 in this manual or refer to the owner's manual provided by the component manufacturer, or contact your authorized Tiara Yachts dealer.